boscovn/uponorflix/README.md

 docker-compose up -d
 sam build && sam local start-api --docker-network uponorflix_uponorapi
 ```
-Then in another terminal run the tests:
+Then in another terminal run the tests.
-You need to have the [hurl](https://hurl.dev/) tool installed.
+You need to have [hurl](https://hurl.dev/) installed.
+Run the following command:
 ```bash
 hurl --test e2e.hurl --variable API_URL=http://localhost:3000
 ```
+Note that you can change the API_URL variable to test against a different environment, but the tests will fail if there are already movies in the database.

 ### CI/CD
 Note that both the unit and end-to-end tests are run in workflows in GitHub Actions.
 You can see the results in the Actions tab of this repository.